vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 --force
 </pre>

-For more information about using custom server certificates, see the [Advanced Security Options section](vch_installer_options.md#adv-security) in VCH Deployment Options.
+For more information about using custom server certificates, see the section [Restrict Access to the Docker API with Custom Certificates](vch_installer_options.md#restrict_custom) in VCH Deployment Options.

 ### Combine Custom Server Certificates and Auto-Generated Client Certificates {#certcombo}